EventSaucePHP/EventSauce/docs/docs/advanced/message-internals.md

 This couples the event's implementation details to the event storage, making it hard to refactor the Name or namespace of the event.

-The `ArrayLookupClassNameInflector` could be used to declare a map from event to string.
+The `ExplicitlyMappedClassNameInflector` could be used to declare a map from event to string.

 ```php
     new ConstructingMessageSerializer(